freenas/freenas-docs/userguide/system.rst

 status changes.

 The first step is to set the remote address where email will be sent.
-Select
+Navigate
-:menuselection:`Account --> Users`, click :guilabel:`More Options` for
+:menuselection:`Account --> Users`,
-*root*, then click :guilabel:`Edit`.
+click |ui-options| and :guilabel:`Edit` for the *root* user.
 In the :guilabel:`Email` field, enter the email address on the remote system where email is to be sent, like *admin@example.com*.
 Click :guilabel:`Save` to save the settings.

 Additional configuration is performed with :menuselection:`System --> Email`,